bohruz/CppND-System-Monitor/README.md

 ![System Monitor](images/monitor.png)

 In this project I developed a system monitor inspired in the **htop** linux system monitor.
-The system monitor was built with the C++ ncurses library that make easy to create a **tui** aplication.
+The system monitor was built with the C++ ncurses library that make easy to create a **tui** application.

 ## ncurses
 [ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
 This project relies on ncurses for display output.